Praqma/DAME/Readme.md

 Docker is mainly known for the epicness it brings to stuff to do with servers.

-A lesser known feature of Docker is that you ( at least on Linux and Os X ) can run GUI applications inside of Docker containers.
+A lesser known feature of Docker is that you ( at least on Linux and OSX ) can run GUI applications inside of Docker containers.

 For your tech savvy people I don't need to tell you all the implications that this has in terms of privacy and security, by running for instance your browser in disposable containers.
 For this you can check out [Subuser](https://subuser.org/) .